LCMsim/LCMsim_v2.jl/README.md

     i_model::ModelType,
 )::LcmCase
 ```
 Function for in-program usage.
-Takes paths to the meshfile, the part description file and the simulation parameter file Returns a LcmCase instance.
+Takes paths to the meshfile, the part description file and the simulation parameter file.
+Returns a LcmCase instance.

 ```
 create(